 The dark nun’s habit dropped from her as if by magic, and she stood there in the radiance of her white body.
 She reached for her veil which was wrapped around her face, head, and neck, and unwound it.
 It sank to the floor.
 A mass of dark hair fell in great profusion over her shoulders, breasts, and hips, but before Fridolin could even glance at her face he was seized by irresistible arms, torn away, and pushed to the door.
 A moment later he found himself in the entryway.
 The door fell shut behind him; a masked servant brought him his fur and helped him put it on, and the outer door opend.
 As though driven by an invisible force, he hurried out.

 Before reaching home, there are a few more details in the story establishing a dream state, not simply of atmosphere or vividness, but fantastic moments entirely alien to reality.
-Fridolin entering the carriage after leaving the party:
+Fridolin enters the carriage after leaving the party:

 The servant replied with a wave of his hand so little servantlike that any objection was out of the question.
 The coachman’s ridiculously high top hat towered into the night sky.
 The wind blew gusts; violet clouds flew across the sky.
 In view of his experience tonight, Fridolin could not fool himself into thinking that he was free to do anything but step into the carriage, which started off the moment he was inside.